Winner of Emblem Competition Chosen

 Canada is Moving Backwards, Broadbent says

 Canada has regressed in the past five decades and there is now a greater divide between the rich and poor, says former federal NDP leader Ed Broadbent.
 He told the 56th Canadian Conference of the International Union of Operating Engineers in Toronto that instead of people becoming more equal, precisely the opposite has happened.
-“Instead […]
+“Instead of moving forwards we’re moving backwards.”
+Broadbent was one of the speakers at the Aug.
+25 session of the conference.
+He is chair of the Broadbent Institute, a non-partisan organization exploring social democratic policies and […]

 Canada has regressed in the past five decades and there is now a greater divide between the rich and poor, says former federal NDP leader Ed Broadbent.